neo-project/docs/faq/en-us/basic.md

 ## How can I check the status of my transaction?

-You can check it on any NEO blockchain explorer, such as [https://neoscan.io/](http://antcha.in/).
+You can check it on any NEO blockchain explorer, such as <https://neoscan.io/>.

-## Is there a central point where I can find important dates/delays?

-See the Daily Thread at the NEO subreddit: <https://www.reddit.com/r/NEO/>

 ## Is there an equivalent of ERC-20 standard for NEO?